algorithmancy/DodgeTheGuards/README.md

 ![Restart GUI](images/restart.JPG)

-Try the different strategies with different number of guards.
+Try the different strategies with different numbers of guards.

 ### Keyboard and Mouse Controls